Silk Road: Mongol Empire (13th–14th centuries)

 The Mongol diplomat Rabban Bar Sauma visited the courts of Europe in 1287–88 and provided a detailed written report to the Mongols.
 Around the same time, the Venetian explorer Marco Polo became one of the first Europeans to travel the Silk Road to China.
 His tales, documented in The Travels of Marco Polo, opened Western eyes to some of the customs of the Far East.
 He was not the first to bring back stories, but he was one of the most widely read.
 He had been preceded by numerous Christian missionaries to the East, such as William of Rubruck, Benedykt Polak, Giovanni da Pian del Carpine, and Andrew of Longjumeau.
 Later envoys included Odoric of Pordenone, Giovanni de' Marignolli, John of Montecorvino, Niccolò de' Conti, and Ibn Battuta, a Moroccan Muslim traveller who passed through the present-day Middle East and across the Silk Road from Tabriz between 1325 and 1354.
+Some Europeans were also living in China for longer periods around this time.
+Tombstones of the siblings Caterina and Antonio Vilioni, who died in 1342 and 1344, respectively, were unearthed in the twentieth century in Yangzhou.

 In the 13th century, efforts were made at forming a Franco-Mongol alliance, with an exchange of ambassadors and (failed) attempts at military collaboration in the Holy Land during the later Crusades.
 Eventually, the Mongols in the Ilkhanate, after they had destroyed the Abbasid and Ayyubid dynasties, converted to Islam and signed the 1323 Treaty of Aleppo with the surviving Muslim power, the Egyptian Mamluks.

 Some studies indicate that the Black Death, which devastated Europe starting in the late 1340s, may have reached Europe from Central Asia (or China) along the trade routes of the Mongol Empire.
-One theory holds that Genoese traders coming from the entrepot of Trebizond in northern Turkey carried the disease to Western Europe; like many other outbreaks of plague, there is strong evidence that it originated in marmots in Central Asia and was carried westwards to the Black Sea by Silk Road traders.
+One theory holds that Genoese traders coming from the entrepôt of Trebizond in northern Turkey carried the disease to Western Europe; like many other outbreaks of plague, there is strong evidence that it originated in marmots in Central Asia and was carried westwards to the Black Sea by Silk Road traders.

-Decline and disintegration (15th century)
+Decline (15th century–present)

 The fragmentation of the Mongol Empire loosened the political, cultural, and economic unity of the Silk Road.
 Turkmeni marching lords seized land around the western part of the Silk Road from the decaying Byzantine Empire.
 After the fall of the Mongol Empire, the great political powers along the Silk Road became economically and culturally separated.
 Accompanying the crystallisation of regional states was the decline of nomad power, partly due to the devastation of the Black Death and partly due to the encroachment of sedentary civilisations equipped with gunpowder.

-Partial revival in West Asia

-Significant is Armenians role in making Europe Asia trade possible by being located in the crossing roads between these two.
+Significant is Armenians' role in making Europe–Asia trade possible by being located in the crossing roads between these two.
 Armenia had a monopoly on almost all trade roads in this area and a colossal network.
 From 1700 to 1765, the total export of Persian silk was entirely conducted by Armenians.
 They were also exporting raisins, coffee beans, figs, Turkish yarn, camel hair, various precious stones, rice, etc., from Turkey and Iran.